HJvA/fshome/README.md

 Application to read domotica sensors and operate actuators and store results to a database.
 Results can be displayed graphically in a webbrowser and can be linked to the Apple homekit system.

+The application operates as a homekit bridge e.g. on a Raspberry pi which is connected to your home network.

+The project uses the HAP-python project by Ivan Kalchev.
+It is cloned as a submodule from <https://github.com/ikalchev/HAP-python>

+The results will be stored in a sqlite database.
+The quantities recorded will have to be assigned to a source / room in a fs20.json / hue.json / p1DSMR.json file.

+The measured temeratures and humidities and other recorded events can be displayed in a svg chart in a browser, with selectable quantities and sources.
+For this a web server is available using the bottle web-framework cloned from <https://github.com/bottlepy/bottle> by Marcel Hellkamp.

 The following sensors/actuators are supported:
 - fs20 S300 temperature / humidity sensor
 - fs20 mains switch